 Your best bet for making fat gains is to get in before the crowd, while the option is still cheap.
 And this highly disciplined approach is what’s served me so well over the years.
 In fact, I’ve been trading options profitably since the first exchanges opened in 1973.

-Just take a look at some of our winners from 2016:
+Just take a look at some of our winners from the first half of 2017:

 For all of these trades, we paid about $1.00 (or less) — and sold for much more, all within just a few weeks.

 Now, that’s not to say that just any cheap option has this kind of profit potential.
 After all, even the cheapest option can still go lower if it’s a bad trade.
 So, how do you know if an option is truly undervalued…and not just in the bargain bin for a reason?
 Well, I leverage my 40 years of experience as a statistician, option coach and software developer to determine just that.

 I scan the market regularly using my proprietary system, which then generates a list of trade ideas that offer the best value in the current market.
 Then, after analyzing each trade idea, I recommend only the best ones to my Maximum Options subscribers.